 In addition, insurance companies play a huge role in Jakarta’s economy.
 The Jakarta Central Business District (CBD) hosts a number of tall skyscrapers which all carry the names of these high-end Indonesian companies.
 While interesting to know, it may, unfortunately, be difficult to find work with one of these companies, as private international insurance companies are not allowed to operate in Indonesia.
 However, it should be noted that quite a few international entrepreneurs active in this sector in Jakarta are successful in running a joint venture.

 Due to the increased rate of corruption Jakarta has seen in past years, the government has begun to doggedly fight this and is trying to improve the investment and business climates for locals and foreigners working in Jakarta.

 Where You Can Start with Your Job Hunt in Jakarta

 Apart from intra-company transfers, the career market for expats interested in working in Jakarta is restricted due to difficult visa regulations.
 However, some career opportunities are still available.
 If they do not successfully find employment through a large overseas company, many expats (especially recent graduates) move to Jakarta to teach English, for which there is presently a great demand.

-Additionally, there are a number of online job sites which provide listings for openings in Jakarta.
+Additionally, there are a number of online job sites which provide listings for openings.
 If you are skilled in a certain field, you will have more luck acquiring a work visa and a job.
-Many international companies located in Jakarta have a number of job listings on their websites.
-IT companies, insurance companies (except for the high-end Indonesian businesses), brokerage firms and the export sector are a good place to start looking for a career in Jakarta.
+Many international companies located here have a number of job listings on their websites.
+IT companies, insurance companies (except for the high-end Indonesian businesses), brokerage firms, and the export sector are a good place to start looking for a career.
 Also check if your home country’s foreign chamber of commerce in Jakarta offers a membership directory (a good starting point for unsolicited applications), or even a job newsletter or online career exchange.